svee4/SRW/readme.md

 # Building and running
 - For development, just run it.
 If you don't provide arguments, the program will ask for them
-- For release, I recommend using the provided publish profile by running "dotnet publish -p:PublishProfile=FD --self-contained false"
+- For release, I recommend using the provided publish profile by running `dotnet publish -p:PublishProfile=FD --self-contained false`
 - For daily use, I recommend making a shortcut with your favourite arguments

 # Arguments